 Keith Lamdin has been at the centre of leadership thinking and practice in the Church of England and has been involved with new developments in reflective practice and leadership for women seeking appointment to senior positions, leaders in church schools and for Bishops in the Church of England.
 Over the last six years he has been developing Sarum as a centre for spiritual leadership.

 He was principal of Sarum College from December 2008 to July 2015.
-As scholar in residence, he specialises in the professional development of clergy, working as a consultant to senior clergy as well as to senior managers in the field of health care, education and the voluntary sector.
+As Visiting Scholar, he specialises in the professional development of clergy, working as a consultant to clergy as well as to managers in the field of health care, education and the voluntary sector.

 In addition to founding and teaching on the MA programme in Christian Approaches to Leadership.
 He has shared in consultations and conferences in South Africa, Canada and the United States, and is a guide on retreats in Caillier, France organised by Nicholas Bradbury.